shellrider-games/CD-assignment3/README.md

 # CD-assignment3
-My repo for the 3rd assignment of my C# course
+My repository for the 3rd assignment of my C# course.
+The assignment is split into 3 projects

+- GeometryLibrary
+- GeometryLibraryTests
+- Computation

+In the Report folder you can find a more detailed report on the project implementation.